vermaph/vermaph.github.io/index.md

 ### Hello - नमस्ते - Hola - 你好!!

-As an experienced Data Scientist at Home Depot, I drive the development and deployment of advanced machine learning models to unlock strategic marketing insights and enhance the customer experience.
-Proficient in Python, SQL, R, Google Cloud, BigQuery, and Tableau, I deliver data-driven solutions that optimize business performance.
+As a Senior Data Scientist at Home Depot, USA I oversee ML-driven marketing data science for the Pro business .
+I am in charge of production model development and end-to-end ML.
+Providing DS thought leadership, assisting the team's junior data scientists, supervising pro model building projects, and overseeing the work of offshore analysts are some of my broader responsibilities.

-During my tenure as Lead Data Science Analyst at Discover Financial Services, I spearheaded the creation of a game-changing fraud decision framework, significantly improving fraud detection rates by 30% and reducing losses by $10 million in FY 2020.
-My exceptional contributions earned recognition within the esteemed fraud strategy team.
+These ML models allow the creation of audiences for multichannel Pro campaigns, as well as the creation and maintenance of personas, marketing funnels, and measurement setups.
+My role's goal is to consistently deliver results by increasing campaign engagement, iROAS and owning data products.

-With an MS in Business Analytics from the esteemed [University of Cincinnati](https://business.uc.edu/) and a background in Materials Engineering from the renowned [Indian Institute of Technology (IIT) - Kharagpur](https://www.iitkgp.ac.in/), I possess a strong foundation for solving complex business problems with data and analytics.
+I have also worked for Discover Bank USA as a Lead Analyst for 3 years, where I used data to create a game-changing fraud decision framework, significantly improving first & thrid party combined fraud detection rates by 30% and by estimate saved around $10 Million for FY2021.
+Moreover, I upskilled my managers in data tools such as SQL, Tableau and created a fun learning environment.

-Previously, as a Data Analyst at Quantium Analytics, I gained valuable experience in generating competitive intelligence insights for an insurance client and revitalizing a $500 million loyalty rewards program for a supermarket client.
-Now, building my career in the US, I remain passionate about continuous learning and leveraging innovative technologies to make a positive impact in the world of data science.
+I have a MS in Data Science from [University of Cincinnati](https://business.uc.edu/) and a Bachelors in Materials Engineering from the [Indian Institute of Technology (IIT) - Kharagpur](https://www.iitkgp.ac.in/).
+I am also pursuing a part-time Executive MBA program to hone my leadership skills.

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-NSNZ1PS7E4"></script>